EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 ![New fields for News entries](craft-a-cms-for-developers/control_panel_field_layout.png)

 You can see how the new fields that we just created are present in the "Field Layout" panel.
-In order to make these fields available for our "News" entriesm, we just need to drag them into the box named "Content" inside the greyish, cuadriculated area.
+In order to make these fields available for our "News" entries, we just need to drag them into the box named "Content" inside the greyish area.

 ![New fields for News entries assigned](craft-a-cms-for-developers/control_panel_field_layout_applied.png)

 Click the "Save" button at the top, and that's all it takes to set up a "Channel" section, an entry type for it, and a few fields.

 Now that we've set up the blueprints for them, let's actually create a few entries in the "News" section.
-To do so, click on the "Entries" link in the navigation bar to the left which shoul've revealed itself by now, and you'll see this screen:
+To do so, click on the "Entries" link in the navigation bar to the left which should've revealed itself by now, and you'll see this screen:

 ![The entries screen](craft-a-cms-for-developers/control_panel_entries.png)

 If you're used to CMS back ends, them this is pretty familiar.
 In this screen you can create new entries and browse existing ones.

-Click the big red "+ New Entry" button and select "News" in the resulting popup menu.
+Click the big red "+ New Entry" button and select "News" in the resulting pop up menu.
 You should see a form with the fields that we defined in the "Field Layout" panel during previous steps.
 Feel free to create a few news entries.
 I've created these two:

 ![Entries created](craft-a-cms-for-developers/control_panel_entries_created.png)